devustine/COS101/fullnotes/04_hardware-software-computer-types.md

 - Homes

 #### Advantages of Desktop Computers
-- Because they're stationary, they may have extra hardware devices, making them execute instructions faster than laptops
+- Because they're stationary, they may have extra hardware devices, making them execute instructions faster than laptops.
 - As a result, they are used for complex tasks such as:
   - Gaming
   - Content creation